Why choose Dr Ed Omarjee for laser treatment in Melbourne

 When seeking laser treatments in Melbourne, you should choose a qualified physician with appropriate skills and experience.
 This is important in order to gain reliable guidance and care from a trained and professional practitioner.

-Dr Ed Omarjee is a highly experienced cosmetic physician who specialises in laser therapy, dermal fillers, anti-wrinkle injections, and other advanced skin treatments.
+Dr Ed Omarjee is a highly experienced cosmetic physician who specialises in laser therapy, facial volume, wrinkle treatments, and other advanced skin procedures.
 As a Fellow of the Royal Australian College of General Practitioners and the Cosmetic Physicians College of Australasia (CPCA) – as well as a Fellow of the Australasian College of Aesthetic Medicine (FACAM) – Dr Omarjee has a strong history of dedication to quality in cosmetic treatment.
 He has worked with reputable cosmetic practitioners both within Australia and overseas, obtaining a wide and versatile skillset.

 Dr Omarjee is committed not only to staying current in procedure techniques and technologies but also to caring for his patients’ well-being and satisfaction.
 He aims to give each patient individualised attention whilst applying techniques that are up-to-date with modern cosmetic medical standards.
 This means patients can be assured that their health, needs, and desires are given ample recognition and care.
 For those seeking laser treatment for pigmentation, skin ageing, tattoo removal, vein treatment, or other concerns, Dr Omarjee can recommend the most suitable path to fit your aesthetic and skin goals.
 Book a consultation to receive personalised guidance from Dr Omarjee.